tauthethirtythird/io_qp2_rule_kor/readme.md

 ## Extra notes

-In all Fatigue systems `+X% received attack` will be correspondingly increased to 2 (3) times due to 【Volatile(+)】, same as multiplication
+In all Fatigue systems `+X% received attack` will be correspondingly increased to 2 (3) times due to 【Volatile Garbage(+)】, same as multiplication

 ## Special thanks